How much pre-training is enough to discover a good subnetwork?: How much pre-training do we really need?

 \section{How much pre-training do we really need?}

 As previously stated, no existing theoretical analysis has quantified the impact of pre-training on the performance of a pruned subnetwork.
-Here, we solve this problem by extending existing analysis for pruning via greedy forward selection to determine the relationship between SGD pre-training and subnetwork training loss.
-Full proofs are deferred to Appendix \ref{appendix_proofs}, but we provide a sketch of the analysis within this section.
-We begin with all assumptions that are necessary for our analysis.
+Here, we consider this problem by extending analysis for pruning via greedy forward selection to determine the relationship between GD pre-training and subnetwork training loss.
+For the convenience of our analysis, for a fixed set of neural network weights $\bm{\Theta}$, we define $\mathcal{D}_{\mathcal{M}_N} = \max_{\bfu,\bfv\in\mathcal{M}_N}\norm{\bfu - \bfv}_2$.
+Our first lemma characterizes the training loss convergence during the pruning phase based on a general neural network state.